What is the Federal Open Market Committee (FOMC)?

 What does the FOMC do?

-Most notably, the FOMC decides what to do with the Fed’s benchmark interest rate — the federal funds rate — which influences other borrowing costs throughout the financial system, such as credit card and home equity lines of credit (HELOC) rates, as well as yields on savings accounts and certificates of deposit (CDs).
+Most notably, the FOMC sets a key benchmark interest rate — the federal funds rate — that influences other borrowing costs throughout the financial system, such as credit cards and home equity lines of credit (HELOC) rates, as well as yields on savings accounts and certificates of deposit (CDs).

 Fed officials consider a dual mandate — stable prices and maximum employment — when deciding to raise, lower or maintain interest rates.
 The FOMC also participates in what’s called “economic go-rounds” during meetings, where each official shares what’s happening in their individual regions.